Having a beard is very much like having a long beard (I got both).

 If you’re familiar with Etsy, then you know it’s a platform where you can find amazing handmade products that are fully vegan, and the sellers are real, passionate people.

-This vegan beard balm has a unique, and delicious mix of vanilla and sandalwood oils that create a pleasant scent that is highly praised by the great majority of the reviews on Etsy.
-In addition, it has a great consistency that isn’t too hard nor soft, which is another praised quality among reviewers.
+It has a delicious mixture of oils that create a pleasant scent that is praised by the majority of the reviews on Etsy.
+In addition, it has a great consistency that isn’t too hard nor soft, which is another revered quality among reviewers.

 Plus, if you live in the US, you’ll be happy to know that the product is handcrafted in your homeland, making the product even more affordable, considering the shipping prices are lower in the national territory.